matthew-brett/pydagogue/git_annex_from_scratch.md

 git annex list
 ```

-We can now do a commit - but notice - the thing that gets added to the standard git history, and stays in `.git/objects`, is nothing but the symlink:
+We can now do a commit - but notice - the thing that gets added to the standard Git history, and stays in `.git/objects`, is nothing but the symlink:

 ```{code-cell}
 git commit -m "Add link to my_large_file"